C&R RanchEight-Month (November - June) Cattle Ranching Apprenticeship in Paskenta, California

 Drugs and alcohol: No smoking or drugs are permitted on the ranch, range, vehicles, or housing – the ranch is a completely non-smoking, drug-free environment.
 No partying.
 Having a beer/glass of wine or two after work is just fine.

-Health insurance: Many ranching activities are inherently dangerous.
+Health Care and Health Insurance: The apprentice is expected to arrive fully vaccinated against Covid-19 and to receive booster shots if recommended by the county health department.
+Please note that many ranching activities are inherently dangerous.
+The ranch carries Workman’s Compensation to cover injuries incurred on the job.
 While personal health insurance is not required to participate in the apprenticeship program, it is strongly encouraged.
-The ranch carries Workman’s Compensation to cover injuries incurred on the job.
-But if the apprentice is injured on his or her day off, gets sick, or has or develops chronic conditions like allergies, these types of issues should be covered by personal health insurance.
+If the apprentice is injured on his or her day off, gets sick, or has or develops chronic conditions like allergies, these medical issues should be covered by personal health insurance.

 Ranch vehicles: All ranch vehicles have automatic transmissions.
 Previous experience with backing up trailers is not required, but greatly appreciated.